Guardianship Litigation Financial Expert for Families, Fiduciaries, and Counsel

 What to Gather Before a Guardianship Financial Review Begins

-A guardianship financial review is strongest when appointment orders, filed accountings, source records, and disputed transactions are organized before the first substantive analysis begins.
+A guardianship financial review is strongest when appointment documents, governing instructions, accountings, source records, and disputed transactions are organized before the first substantive analysis begins.
 To prepare for an initial engagement, gather the following:

 - Bank statements, brokerage records, and credit card statements covering the relevant period